 This page will take you to the names of early childhood services that the Ministry of Education put on notice, or suspended or withdrew the licence of:

-ChildForum has been instrumental in researching and bringing to public attention early childhood sector concerns around transparency in the Ministry of Education’s handling and reporting of serious incidents and complaints (read more).
+My ECE - an information service for parents - is in the NZ Office of Pre-Primary Education (OPPE).
+ChildForum is also in OPPE.
+ChildForum has over the years been instrumental in researching and bringing to public attention early childhood sector concerns around transparency in the Ministry of Education’s handling and reporting of serious incidents and complaints (read more).